UK audit market probe findings delayed again

 The keenly anticipated provisional findings are now due in mid-February, three months after the previous deadline of last November, which had already been extended once, the Competition Commission said on Tuesday.

-KPMG KPMG.UL, PricewaterhouseCoopers PWC.UL, Deloitte DLTE.UL and Ernst & Young ERNY.UL are waiting to see if the Commission recommends ways of injecting more competition into the market for audits of Britain’s top 350 companies.
+KPMG, PricewaterhouseCoopers, Deloitte and Ernst & Young are waiting to see if the Commission recommends ways of injecting more competition into the market for audits of Britain’s top 350 companies.

 Some Big Four officials say privately the Commission may be finding it difficult to come up with workable reforms despite pressure to act.